Getting Started with PyFixest

 Difference-in-Differences / Event Study Designs

-PyFixest supports eventy study designs via two-way fixed effects and Gardner’s 2-stage estimator.
+PyFixest supports eventy study designs via two-way fixed effects, Gardner’s 2-stage estimator, and the linear projections estimator.

 url = "https://raw.githubusercontent.com/py-econometrics/pyfixest/master/pyfixest/did/data/df_het.csv"